hanlizhang/first-move/PRD.md

 - From any screen, a user can declare being stuck and begin a local-template or manual First Move without AI or Morning Start.
 - Each listed stuck state reaches a valid direction, very small action, and bounded session with low decision load.
 - After a session, the user can continue, rest, choose intentional entertainment, or finish without punitive language or lost rewards.
-- Intentional Entertainment runs for 5 or 10 minutes and ends in a neutral return choice.
+- The dedicated Intentional Entertainment flow runs for 5 or 10 minutes and ends in a neutral return choice; normal standalone Focus retains its ordinary duration rules when its direction is Intentional Entertainment.
 - Morning Start verifies a toothbrush image locally, feeds the cat, and awards its daily reward exactly once.
 - Tasks, habits, points, timeline, cat progress, reflection, and active-day milestones survive reload and local-day rollover.
 - AI failure never blocks local templates, manual First Moves, manual tasks, or timing.